 Do you like pasta with pesto?
-Take a look to our Original Pesto Genovese Recipe!
+Take a look to Authentic Pesto Genovese Recipe

 Corn Fusilli with Lettuce Pesto and Pistachios Recipe

 - Prep Time: 10 Min

 - Cook Time: 12 Min